Sani Monastery: History

 It is of interest to note that, although they are dated here to the time of Padmasambhava (late 8th to early 9th centuries), the Sani and Kanika monasteries are the first ones mentioned.

 Padmasambhava, or Guru Rinpoche, is said to have dwelt for five years in the small 'Gamshot Lhakang' squeezed between the main building and the corridor, to the right of the Kanika chorten.
 Inside may be seen a figure of Guru Rinpoche and historical scenes in half relief on both sides of the statue.
 Apparently, one can just see the white opening to a cave in a cliff across the river from the monastery where Padmasambhava is also said to have meditated for several years and it is still used as a meditation cell.

-The monastery is also claimed to be connected with the famous Indian Yogi Naropa (956-1041 CE).
+The monastery is also claimed to be connected with the Indian Yogi Naropa (956-1041 CE).
 There is now small room next to the Kanika chorten where it is thought that Naropa meditated in which there is a veiled bronze statue of the yogi.

 A group of Kargyu nuns established a small retreat centre at "Starkhugnza" in the 1990s.
-It is a site above Sani which was founded by Ngawang Tsering (1657-1732), a famous Zanskar meditator.
+It is a site above Sani which was founded by Ngawang Tsering (1657-1732), a Zanskar meditator.
 All of the nunneries in Zanskar are under the spiritual authority of the monks and few have much in the way of endowments.